RetroPie/RetroPie-Docs/docs/MSX.md

 ## Controls

-lr-fmsx and lr-bluemsx utilise RetroArch configurations
+lr-fmsx and lr-bluemsx utilise RetroArch configurations. openMSX has its own configuration, and will ignore control definitions made in RetroArch.

 Add custom retroarch controls to the retroarch.cfg file in